yannisalexiou/icsd-scraper/README.md

 ### getAdvancedCourseDetails(url)
 Insert as argument the link of the course (from getBasicCourses use the key link):
-Return an object withe the same details as getAdvancedCourses
+Returns an object withe the same details as getAdvancedCourses

 ## License
 GNU GPLv3